 By Lisa Dion, LPC, RPT-S

-She soon gestured for me to stand up, and I complied.
-She indicated that she wanted to be held so I scooped her up and wrapped her in my arms.
-As I began to gently rock her I could feel her little body trying to relax.
-Just as I was starting to settle into this new closeness, she quickly reached to the side, grabbed a large dinosaur off of the shelf and began overwhelming and scaring me again.
-This was a seminal moment for me, standing in the middle of a Russian orphanage holding a six-year-old girl who so desperately wanted to be a baby and yet was so scared to fully connect.
-In her world, it just is not safe to do that.
+She gestured for me to stand up and so I did.
+She wanted to be held and so I did.
+I started to rock her and I could feel her little body trying to relax.
+And then out of nowhere, she had reached to the side and grabbed a large dinosaur right off of the shelf and was now overwhelming and scaring me again.
+Here I was standing in the middle of this playroom at the orphanage holding a 6-year-old girl that so desperately wanted to be a baby and so scared to fully connect.
+I understood…in her world, it just is not safe to do that.
 I looked into her eyes, took another breath, grounded myself and with every ounce of my being tried to let her know that it was ok to relax.
 We repeated this cycle a few times- we would attempt to connect and then the dinosaur would come and scare me.

 I heard an internal voice, call it intuition, that said, “Hum a song”.
 I thought, “What the heck, I will give it a try.”
 I began to gently rock her back and forth and hum a little tune (the tune that I used to hum to my own daughter when she was a baby) and magic happened.
 She put her head down in my arms and closed her eyes.
 I felt her body give way and for about a minute she completely relaxed and for about a minute I completely relaxed.
 I had been in Russia for just a few days surrounded by new sights and sounds.
 I did not speak the language and had to rely on a translator for my needs to be met.
 I had been highly dysregulated, having a hard time finding my bearings, a little lost in many ways, but in this moment holding this little girl I found myself again.
 I could feel my center, I could feel my clarity, I was so in-tune with this little being that it was hard to know who was grounding whom.
 Dan Siegel refers to this as affect attunement- the deep level of attunement that occurs between a mother and her infant.